One Direction’s Departure From Pop: Liam Payne, Harry Styles, And Niall Horan

 One Direction may reunite but will they be the same?
 Not Hardly.
-Harry Styles, Liam Payne, Louis Tomlinson and Niall Horan have grown up, and so now has their music.
+Harry Styles, Liam Payne, Louis Tomlinson, and Niall Horan have grown up, and so has their music.

 Musically, Harry Styles, Liam Payne, Niall Horan, and Louis Tomlinson are miles apart, exploring the various genre and music styles.
 Harry Liam, Niall, and Louis are searching in many different directions for inspiration.

-One Direction’s Harry Styles, Niall Horan, Louis Tomlinson and Liam Payne are all venturing away from the One Direction pop styles.
+One Direction’s Harry Styles, Niall Horan, Louis Tomlinson, and Liam Payne are all venturing away from the One Direction pop styles.
 This is building One Direction’s knowledge base for creating unique music.

 Louis Tomlinson seems to be going all the way with EDM which stands for electronic dance music.
 Louis Tomlinson is currently working with Matoma (Tom Stræte Lagergren) on an EDM track for yet another single after “Just Hold On,” according to Celebretainment.